PolyAI-LDN/conversational-datasets/README.md

 * A `context` feature, the most recent text in the conversational context
 * A `response` feature, the text that is in direct response to the `context`.
 * A number of *extra context features*, `context/0`, `context/1` etc. going back in time through the conversation.
-They are named in reverse order so that `context/i` always refers to the `i^th` most recent extra context, so no padding needs to be done, and so datasets with different numbers of extra contexts can be mixed.
+They are named in reverse order so that `context/i` always refers to the `i^th` most recent extra context, so that no padding needs to be done, and datasets with different numbers of extra contexts can be mixed.

 Depending on the dataset, there may be some extra features also included in each example.
-E.g. in Reddit, the author of the context and response are identified using additional features.
+For instance, in Reddit the author of the context and response are identified using additional features.

 ### Reading conversational datasets